MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 The required parameter for the changes web method is:

 - **Version=\<YYYYMMDDNN>** - Required URL route parameter.
 This value should be the version that you have currently implemented.
 The web service will return the changes since that version.
-The format is _YYYYMMDDNN_.
+The format is _YYYYMMDDNN_, where _NN_ are zeros.
+The web service requires this parameter to contain exactly 10 digits.

 The changes web method is rate limited in the same way as the endpoints web method.
 If you receive a 429 HTTP Response Code then you should wait 1 hour before calling again.